Kiedtl/mouse/README.md

 iex (new-object net.webclient).downloadstring('https://getmouse.surge.sh')
 ```

 Once the Mouse installer has completed, you can run `mouse --version` to check that it installed successfully.
 Try typing `mouse help` for help.
-By default, Mouse is installed in `$HOME\.mouse\`, and unfortunately this cannot be changed in the current version of Mouse.
+By default, Mouse is installed in `$HOME\.mouse\, and unfortunately this cannot be changed in the current version of Mouse.

-## What can Mouse do?
+**NOTE**: Mouse will automatically export the Git-Crypt key to `$HOME/.mouse/git_crypt_key.key`.
+It is highly recommended that this file is backed up somewhere safe - if this key is lost, you will lose all your data in Mouse.

+## Usage
 Mouse tries to make it easy to manage your configuration files (e.g., like your Powershell profile or your `.vimrc`).
 It backs up your configuration file by uploading to a GitHub repository.
-(Unless you make the GitHub repository private, anybody - *anybody* can see what is in the repository.
-For this reason, be very careful not add your `.authinfo` file or any other file that might contain passwords or other sensitive data.)
 For example, to configure Mouse to track your Powershell profile, run the following code:

 ```powershell
 mouse add $PROFILE
 ```